 A label, what for?

-By international standards, the French are big savors.
-But they have limited trust in banks and insurance companies who manage their savings.
 Social finance being rather specific and novel, the French savor is entitled to know to what use his money is put.
 For this reason, the founders of Finansol were easily convinced of the need for a means of recognition of social investments their members promoted, with respect to more traditional investment plans or savings schemes.

 The Finansol label was introduced in 1997 to enhance the various ways of approaching solidarity finance through vehicles open to the general public.
 It is not granted to the associations, cooperatives, companies or asset managers who promote or manage these vehicles.